Particle Dynamics Around the Black String: Effective Potential

 \section{Effective Potential}

-To study the effective potential of the black string and its properties, we consider that the strength of the magnetic field and the mass of black string are fixed.
-So, based on Eq.(\ref{(2-5)}), the dimensionless effective potential depends on ${l}$, ${\rho}$, ${\theta}$ and ${J}$.
-The effective potential versus ${\rho}$ and ${\theta}$ has been shown in Fig.\ref{fe1}.
-Fig.\ref{fe2} displays the relation between effective potential versus ${\theta}$ for different ${\rho}$, in presence and absence of magnetic field.
-It also shows that even the small magnitudes of magnetic field, make a barrier in ${\theta=\dfrac{\pi}{2}}$, especially for larger ${\rho}$.
-The impact of ${J}$ on the effective potential in different ${\theta}$, has been shown in Fig.\ref{fe3}.
+To study the effective potential of the black string and its properties, we consider that the strength of the magnetic field and the mass of the black string are fixed.
+Thus, based on Eq.(\ref{(2-5)}), the effective potential depends on ${l_{z}}$, ${\rho}$, ${\theta}$ and ${J}$.
+The effective potential versus ${\rho}$ and ${\theta}$ is shown in Fig.\ref{fe11}.
+Fig.\ref{fe2} displays the relation between effective potential versus ${\theta}$ for different ${\rho}$, in the presence and absence of a magnetic field.
+It depicts that even the presence of a magnetic field with small magnitude, makes a barrier in ${\theta=\dfrac{\pi}{2}}$, especially for larger ${\rho}$.
+As it shows, in the absence of a magnetic field and in ${\theta}=0$, there is a potential wall; while, $U_{eff}$ is constant around the ${\theta}=\dfrac{\pi}{2}$ for a specified distance.
+However, in the presence of magnetic field and especially for larger ${\rho}$, there is a potential barrier around ${\theta}=\dfrac{\pi}{2}$.
+The impact of ${J}$ on the effective potential in different ${\theta}$ is shown in Fig.\ref{fe3}.

-Fig.\ref{f1}, demonstrates the profile of effective potential versus ${\rho}$ in ${\theta=\dfrac{\pi}{2}}$ plane for different ${J}$, ${b }$, and ${l}$.
-As it shows, the presence of a magnetic field has a noticeable effect on the shape of potential.
-Also, the magnitude of ${J}$ has important effect, as well.
-Fig.\ref{a1} shows that, for a fixed ${l=6.22}$, in the absence of magnetic field, there is not any stable circular orbits, which is similar to a five dimensional black hole in the absence of magnetic field that was mentioned before \cite{Kaya:2007kh}, and by increasing ${J }$ one can see how the shape of potential changes to a slight line out of the event horizon.
-Fig.\ref{a2} illustrates the effects of the changes of ${l}$ on the shape of the potential, in the absence of magnetic field and for fixed ${J=1}$.
+Fig.\ref{f1}, Fig.\ref{f12020}, and Fig.\ref{f120202} demonstrate the profile of effective potential versus ${\rho}$ in ${\theta=\dfrac{\pi}{2}}$ plane for different ${J}$, ${b }$, and ${l_{z}}$.
+As it shows here and from Fig.\ref{ae4}, one can see that the presence of a magnetic field has a noticeable effect on the shape of potential especially in ${\theta}=\dfrac{\pi}{2}$.
+The magnitude of ${J}$ has an important effect on it, as well.
+Fig.\ref{a1} shows that, for a fixed ${l_{z}=6.22}$, in the absence of a magnetic field, there is no stable circular orbit, which is similar to a five-dimensional black hole in the absence of a magnetic field as mentioned before \cite{Kaya:2007kh}, and by increasing ${J }$ one can see how the shape of potential changes to a slight line out of the event horizon.
+According to Eq.(\ref{(2-5)}), the magnitude of potential in larger distances is constant and equal to $(1+J^{2})$ that shows the effects of the extra dimension on the potential in the absence of a magnetic field.
+Fig.\ref{a2} illustrates the effects of the changes of ${l_{z}}$ on the shape of the potential, in the absence of a magnetic field and a fixed ${J=1}$.